 The goal of the program is to produce graduates who have the linguistic competence, the cultural comprehension, and the specialized knowledge to operate effectively on the European scene - either in one of the countries of Europe or within a US-based organization dealing with them.

 |Total courses required||Five|

 A fourth-semester proficiency in a modern Western European language other than English is required.
 This requirement can be fulfilled by coursework, placement tests, or approved off-campus study programs.

 At least two transnational courses focusing on more than one European nation from the following courses:

 |Other required courses||

-Also required are three elective courses to be selected in consultation with the coordinator of European Studies from the approved list of core and cross-listed courses.
-The electives must include at least two different disciplines and have a thematic link, developed by the student, that ties them together.
-The elective courses required for the minor generally provide more in-depth study of specific European cultures/nations or time periods.
+Also required are three elective courses to be selected in consultation with the director of European Studies to form a coherent whole.
+The electives must include at least two different disciplines.
+Elective courses generally provide more in-depth study of specific European cultures/nations or time periods.
 Any university topics course, first-year seminar, senior seminar, or reading course may count towards the minor when appropriate and approved by the European Studies Director.